 The Company's functional and presentation currency is the Canadian dollar.
 Functional currency is also determined for each of the Company's subsidiaries, and items included in the financial statements of the subsidiary are measured using that functional currency.
-The Canadian dollar is the functional currency of all the Company's subsidiaries.
+The Canadian dollar is the functional currency of all the Company's Kenyan subsidiary, while Mexican Peso is the functional currency for the Mexican subsidiary.